Tfloow/Montgomery/README.md

 # Montgomery Multiplication

-Go to the adder folder
+Go to the [adder](/adder) folder

+I think the state 7 is not quite ready yet

 ![montgomery](montgomery.png)